ra1028/swiftui-atom-properties/README.md

 Atom effects are an API for managing side effects that are synchronized with the atom's lifecycle.
 They are widely applicable for variety of usage such as state synchronization, state persistence, logging, and etc, by observing and reacting to state changes.

 You can create custom effects that conform to the [`AtomEffect`](https://ra1028.github.io/swiftui-atom-properties/documentation/atoms/atomeffect) protocol, but there are several predefined effects.
+Multiple atom effects can be specified with the result builder syntax.

 |API|Use|
 |:--|:--|